jz393/jz393.github.io/writing/8-a-quiet-second-love.md

 <span style="color:var(--muted);font-size:0.8em;">
   <cite>
-  This is a follow up of <a href="https://zhangjane.com/writing#6-my-first-love-allegory">My First Love: An Allegory</a>.
+  This is a follow up of <a href="https://zhangjane.com/writing#6-my-first-love-allegory">My First Love: The Allegory</a>.
   </cite>
 </span>